-Local experts on old and new POPs pesticides inventory 700 24 The expert(s) will: (a) develop comprehensive work plan for reviewing and updating the pesticide inventory; (b) develop special inventory forms to facilitate the inventory process; (c) describe the step-by-step methodology for inventory preparation; (d) coordinate the process of data collection; (e) collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; (f) update original NIP inventories, action plans and prioritization (g) draft new POPs inventories action plans and prioritization of the relevant POPs chemicals.
-Local avecate on old and 700 24 The expert (s) will: Local experts on old and 700 24 ' ' ' new industrial POPs (a) develop comprehensive work plan for reviewing and updating the inventories on inventory POPs industrial chemicals; (b) develop special inventory forms to facilitate the inventory process; (c) assist the laboratory analysis of the collected samples;
+Local experts on old and new POPs pesticides inventory 600 30 The expert(s) will: (a) develop comprehensive work plan for reviewing and updating the pesticide inventory; (b) develop special inventory forms to facilitate the inventory process; (c) describe the step-by-step methodology for inventory preparation; (d) coordinate the process of data collection; (e) collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; (f) update original NIP inventories, action plans and priotization (g) draft new POPs inventories action plansand priotization of the relevant POPs chemicals.
+Local experts on old and new industrial POPs inventory 600 30 The expert (s) will: (a) develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; (b) develop special inventory forms to facilitate the inventory process; (c) describe the step-by-step methodology for inventory definition; (d) coordinate the process of data collection; (e) collect available statistical data linked with the new industrial POPs; (f) organize regular meetings with the workgroup(s) members; (g) assess the collected inventory data; (h) create the following inventories: • Annex A, industrial chemicals • Annex B chemicals (i) develop action plans on: - Activity: production, import and export, use, identification, labelling, storage and disposal of industrial POPs; - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals, if used in the country; - Activity: register for specific exemptions and the continuing need for exemptions (article 4); - Strategy: identification of stockpiles, articles in use and wastes.

-(d) describe the step-by-step methodology for

-inventory definition;

-(e) coordinate the process of data collection; (f) collect available statistical data linked with the

-new industrial POPs;

-(g) organize regular meetings with the

-workgroup(s) members;

-(h) assess the collected inventory data;(i) create the following inventories:

-Annex A - industrial chemicals

-• Annex B - chemicals

-(j) develop action plans on:

-• Activity: production, import and export,

-use, identification, labelling, storage and

-disposal of industrial POPs;

-• Activity: production, import and export,

-use, stockpiles and wastes of Annex B

-chemicals, if used in the country;

-Activity: register for specific exemptions

-and the continuing need for exemptions (article

-4);

-• Strategy: identification of stockpiles,

-articles in use and wastes.

-Local experts on old and 700 24 The expert(s) will:

-- /00 ∠ 1 (a) create a plan for estimation of the

-new u-POPs inventory unintentional POPs releases in the selected

-media (air, water, land, product, residue);

-(b) collect information on the national technical

-infrastructure for POPs analysis, handling,

-· ·

-transportation, disposal, monitoring capacity and

-other relevant technical expertise;

-(c) create a database for potential sources for new unintentional POPs in the country;

-(d) develop comprehensive work plans;

-(e) organize regular meetings with the

-workgroup members;

-(f) collect data gained through emission estimation;

-(g) create the following POPs inventories:

-Releases of Annex C chemicals;

-Overview of technical infrastructure

-(h) develop action plans on:

-Action plan: measures to reduce releases from

-unintentional production (Article 5);

-Activity: research, development and

-monitoring (Article 11);

-Activity: technical and financial assistance

-(Articles 12 and 13).

-Expert on socio-economic 500 10 The expert will gather information and should

-assessment assess socio-economic implications on new

-POPs use and their health and environmental

-effects related to new POPs exposure and

-summarize the findings in a comprehensive

-report.

-International Expert on pays POPs 2 000 5 The expect will

-Expert on new POPs 3,000 3 The expert will:

-management (a) assist in the assessment of national

-institutional capacities for POPs management,

-national POPs legislative, regulatory and

-enforcement capacities, national POPs socio-

-economic/health/environmental impacts; socio-

-economic implications of POPs

-reduction/elimination and POPs monitoring

-and research and development capacity; (b) provide relevant training and advice to the

-(b) provide relevant training and advice to the

-task teams and review documents and reports;

-c) assist in development of criteria for

-prioritizing POPs and options for POPs

-reduction and elimination; (d) provide advice on identifying berriors to the

-(d) provide advice on identifying barriers to the

-phase-out, reduction, remediation and disposal

-of POPs and actions to remove them, raising

-awareness and information exchange

-mechanisms, necessary capacity-building.
+Local experts on old and new uPOPs inventories 600 30 The expert(s) will: (a) create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, residue); (b) collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; (c) create a database for potential sources for new unintentional POPs in the country; (d) develop comprehensive work plans; (e) organize regular meetings with the workgroup members; (f) collect data gained through emission estimation; (g) create the following POPs inventories: • Releases of Annex C chemicals; • Overview of technical infrastructure (h) develop action plans on: • Action plan: measures to reduce releases from unintentional production (Article 5); • Activity: research, development and monitoring (Article 11); • Activity: technical and financial assistance (Articles 12 and 13).
+Expert on socio-economic assessment 500 10 The expert will gather information and should assess socio-economic implications on new POPs use and their health and environmental effects related to new POPs exposure and summarize the findings in a comprehensive report.
+International Expert on new POPs management 3,000 5 The expert will: (a) assist in the assessment of national institutional capacities for POPs management, national POPs legislative, regulatory and enforcement capacities, national POPs socioeconomic/health/environmental impacts; socio-economic implications of POPs reduction/elimination and POPs monitoring and research and development capacity; (b) provide relevant training and advice to the task teams and review documents and reports; c) assist in development of criteria for prioritizing POPs and options for POPs reduction and elimination; (d) provide advice on identifying barriers to the phase-out, reduction, remediation and disposal of POPs and actions to remove them, raising awareness and information exchange mechanisms, necessary capacity-building